-The American Civil Liberties Union Foundation of Florida is an affiliate of the national ACLU, a national public interest organization devoted to the defense of the Bill of Rights.
-For more than 100 years, the ACLU has served as the nation’s primary protector of the liberties that define our democracy.
+The American Civil Liberties Union of Florida is an affiliate of the national ACLU, a national public interest organization devoted to the defense of the Bill of Rights.
+For over 100 years, the ACLU has served as the nation’s primary protector of the liberties that define our democracy.
 The organization implements its vital civil liberties mission in all 50 states in large part through affiliate entities such as the ACLU of Florida.
-Operating out of four offices—Miami (main), Tampa, Pensacola, and Jacksonville—the Florida affiliate has a budget of over $8 million and 55 staff members, placing it among the larger ACLU affiliates in the nation.
+Operating out of six offices—Miami (main), Tampa, Pensacola, Orlando, Tallahassee, and Jacksonville—the Florida affiliate has a budget of over $8 million and 55 staff members, placing it among the larger ACLU affiliates in the nation.

-The criminal-justice attorney is a staff position within the Affiliate’s Legal Department.
-The position reports to the Legal Director.
-The position is focused on criminal justice reform.
+The reproductive-rights attorney is a staff position within the Affiliate’s Legal Department.
+The position reports to the Deputy Legal Director.
+The position is focused on reproductive rights.

-The primary programmatic focus of this position will be the development of litigation and other legal advocacy projects in the area of criminal justice reform.
+The primary programmatic focus of this position will be the development of litigation and other legal advocacy projects in the area of reproductive rights.
 The staff attorney will:

-- Develop, prepare, and litigate criminal justice cases at all stages in state and federal trial and appellate courts.
+- Develop, prepare, and litigate reproductive-rights cases at all stages.

-- Engage in pre-litigation, post-litigation, and non-litigation advocacy, including preparing demand letters, conducting settlement negotiations and enforcement, developing advocacy materials and public-education resources, and delivering public testimony.
+- Engage in pre-litigation, post-litigation, and non-litigation advocacy, including preparing demand letters, conducting settlement negotiations and enforcement, preparing advocacy materials and public-education resources, and delivering public testimony.

 - Work closely with and provide policy analysis and legal expertise to non-legal program staff at the ACLU of Florida and ACLU National.

-- Engage regularly with the media on criminal-justice issues.
+- Engage regularly with the media on reproductive-rights issues.

 In addition to the primary responsibilities above, the staff attorney will also: